info@faradaylighting.ca

 Navigating Commercial Lighting Rebates in Ontario: A 2026 Guide

 For many facility managers and property owners in Toronto, Ontario, the decision to upgrade to energy-efficient LED lighting is often delayed by one primary concern: the upfront cost.
 However, in 2026, the financial landscape for energy retrofits will become more favorable than ever.
 Between rising electricity rates and aggressive provincial carbon-reduction targets, the available incentives are designed to make “waiting” the most expensive choice you can make.
-This blog we will explore about commercial lighting rebates in Ontario.
+This blog we will explore about commercial lighting rebates and Save on Energy Lighting Instant Discounts Program Ontario..

 At Faraday Lighting, we specialize in maximizing these rebates and returns.
 Navigating the paperwork of the Save on Energy programs and various utility incentives can be daunting, but understanding the core opportunities is the first step toward a self-funding lighting project.

-The Core Opportunity: Save on Energy Retrofit Program
+The Core Opportunity: Save on Energy Lighting Instant Discounts Program Ontario

 The flagship incentive for Ontario businesses remains the Save on Energy Retrofit Program.
 Managed by the Independent Electricity System Operator (IESO), this program is specifically tailored for commercial, industrial, institutional, and multi-residential facilities.